Majors and Minors

-In addition to our two degree programs, the Tepper School offers other Carnegie Mellon students the chance to study business as an additional major or as a minor.
+In addition to our primary majors, the Tepper School offers other Carnegie Mellon students the chance to study business as an additional major or as a minor.

 Bachelor of Science in Computational Finance